GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-11-06 21:04:24 IST
+This content is dynamically generated in Indian Time (IST): 2025-11-06 21:19:04 IST

 Current Weather in Coimbatore:
-Temperature: 25.88 °C
+Temperature: 24.88 °C
-Condition: haze
+Condition: mist